luketych/sprint-ai/public/boards/sample-board/1744093433141/descriptions/description_2.md

 ---
 id: '2'
-title: What does good enough look like?
+title: What tests should be passed?
 tags: []
 ---
 test